mongodb/mongo-c-driver/src/libmongoc/doc/authentication.rst

 .. note::

-  The MongoDB C Driver must be compiled with SSL support for X.509 authentication support.
+  The MongoDB C Driver must be compiled with TLS support for X.509 authentication support.
 Once this is done, start a server with the following options:

   .. code-block:: none

-    $ mongod --sslMode requireSSL --sslPEMKeyFile server.pem --sslCAFile ca.pem
+    $ mongod --tlsMode requireTLS --tlsCertificateKeyFile server.pem --tlsCAFile ca.pem

-The ``MONGODB-X509`` mechanism authenticates a username derived from the distinguished subject name of the X.509 certificate presented by the driver during SSL negotiation.
-This authentication method requires the use of SSL connections with certificate validation.
+The ``MONGODB-X509`` mechanism authenticates a username derived from the distinguished subject name of the X.509 certificate presented by the driver during TLS negotiation.
+This authentication method requires the use of TLS connections with certificate validation.

 .. code-block:: none